basnijholt/revtex-markdown-paper/README.md

 3. Write paper in `paper.md`, refs in `paper.bib`, compile with `make paper.pdf`

 The file `paper.md` contains example code for tables, figures, equations, references and so on.

+## Credits

+The template was inspired by [ihrke/markdown-paper](https://github.com/ihrke/markdown-paper).